OaknetGames/OakNet-Link-Api/README.md

 # License
 You are allowed to modify the code as you wish and to create pull requests to contribute to the Project.

-You may NOT redestribute builds of the code without my permission.
+You may NOT redistribute builds of the code without my permission.

 Furthermore you are NOT allowed to host your own Master-Server.